whitneyburton/portfolios/students/1508/20151002-robbie-lane-m1.markdown

 Evaluated by Josh Cheek

-- Good use of the keyboard
+*"Good use of the keyboard"*
-- Nice refactoring the syntax of the enumerables
+*"Nice refactoring the syntax of the enumerables"*

 * Ruby Syntax & API: 3